FreneticLLC/FreneticUtilities/FreneticDataSyntax.md

 - FDS uses UTF-8 for data input across all machines, regardless of operating system.
 This ensures Unicode data is preserved.
 - FDS supports simple data lists.
 - FDS reads any line endings properly (for Windows, old-Mac, and Unix file endings), and outputs with the correct standard line endings (single-newline, Unix-like) except when configured to use a specific ending.
-- FDS supports 32-bit integers, 64-bit integers ("longs"), 32-bit floats, 64-bit floats ("doubles"), booleans, textual strings, binary arrays.
+- FDS explicitly supports 32-bit integers, 64-bit integers ("longs"), 32-bit floats, 64-bit floats ("doubles"), booleans, textual strings, binary arrays.
+- FDS implicitly supports other types, particularly when they can be naturally encoded as a string (such as `decimal`, or just any type that you define your own string encode/decode for).
 - FDS is case sensitive, but supports case-insensitive reads.
 - FDS supports newlines in text via `\n`, and backslashes via `\s`.
 Also available: `\r` (carriage return), `\t` (tab), `\d` (dot), `\c` (colon), `\e` (equals sign), `\x` (nothing, to allow spaces at start or end of text).
 - FDS has a developer-friendly API for interfacing with FDS data and data sections.